tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 (+3 longbow – recharge 16+)

-If your elven grace racial ability roll failed this turn, use the natural result of this bow's attack roll as another elven grace roll, after you see the roll.
+If your elven grace species ability roll failed this turn, use the natural result of this bow's attack roll as another elven grace roll, after you see the roll.
 Quirk: Complains too often that the glorious centuries of old are gone forever.

 #### Mighty Stunning